akuklev/HOCC/README.md

 the Liquid Tensor Experiment, ran unexpectedly well and has indeed managed to subdue skepticism on proof formalization in large parts of the mathematical community.

-However, modern proof assistants are still afflicted with unsufficient expressivity and excessive verbosity, the latter being not only the problem of syntax but also of their foundational system.
+However, modern proof assistants are still afflicted with insufficient expressivity and excessive verbosity.

 § The HOCC Project
 ------------------

-Over the course of the last five years in JetBrains Research I've been intensely working on solving the expressivity problems of the foundational systems modern proof assistants are based on, as well as on their syntax while taking considerations of most flexible extensibility and interoperability with computer algebra systems and STM solvers into account.
-In present series of drafts I present the solutions to the most important expressivity problems.
+Over the last five years in JetBrains Research, I've been intensely working on solving the expressivity problems of the foundational systems underlying modern proof assistants.
+In the present series of drafts, I outline the solutions to the most critical expressivity problems.

 Traditionally, set theories were used as the foundational system for mathematics.
 However, in late 1970s a new approach based on higher-order constructive logics started to gain momentum.
-This approach was first plagued by problems handling equality and the universe reflecting all propositions.
+This approach was first plagued by problems handling the equality and the universe of propositions.
 A series of more than a dozen incremental improvements over the last 30 years recently culminated into the Observational Calculus of Constructions $CC_{obs}$ [Pujet-Tabareau2022].
 This remarkable foundational system is the first one to perfectly handle the universe `Ω`